Don’t compare OEE… make waste visible; visualize waste!

 How to visualize waste by using OEE?

-- Take away any ‘treat’ that may be experienced by the crews who are exposing themselves and becomes vulnerable.
+Take away any ‘threat’ that may be experienced by the crews who are exposing themselves and becomes vulnerable.
 Instead support them and encourage them in being honest.

-- If you now see losses clearly, study how the improvement proceeds.
-Ie setup times have been improved by 50% on machine A and 5% on machine B. What was different on machine A?
+If you now see losses clearly, study improvements.
+E.g. setup times have been improved by 50% on machine A and 5% on machine B. What was different on machine A?
 What can team B learn from team A. Now instead of threatening teams (this is what comparing feels like) you support an open communication.
 Remember; the enemy is not called plant B, it is called Competitor X.

 There is much more to say about this subject but this should give you enough hints to find your way.
 Let us hear how your company is going to proceed on this?